Arbitrum logo

 ⚠️

-Arbitrum blocks are produced and proposed by a centralized operator, but users can become their own block producer in the event of censorship or liveness failures
+Arbitrum blocks are produced and proposed by a centralized operator, but users can propose their own state updates in the event of censorship or liveness failures

 The network's sequencer is managed by one entity.
 The sequencer can censor transactions and can also cause liveness failures if it goes down.
 Users can bypass the sequencer and send their transactions directly to its parent chain.
 Users can also self-propose their own state transition, and exit the network to its parent chain.